 2. Write an Outline

 Write an outline that would serve as your accounting proposal's scheme.
 You can deconstruct a request for a proposal to develop an outline.
-You can also collect some of the information on your accounting service from simple service brochures, service costs, and pricing to ensure that the graphs you include are relevant for your potential clients.
+You can also collect some of the information on your accounting service from simple service brochures, service costs, and pricing to ensure that the graphs and charts you include are relevant for your potential clients.

 3. Add an Executive Summary

 Add an executive summary in your accounting proposal.
 As mentioned from Harvard Kennedy School, writing an executive summary will help your potential clients understand the policy, the problem, and the proposed solution of your report.
 It is intended for a busy reader and it is a stand-alone actionable document of not more than 1000 words.
 Additional information from umuc.edu also states that an effective executive summary analyzes and summarizes the most important points in the document, and will often make a recommendation based on the analysis.
 Persuade your potential clients why your accounting service is the best for the contract.
 This is also where you tell potential clients about your expertise in getting accurate financial reports or any relevant information.